oasis-tcs/openc2-ap-er/oc2edr.md

 OpenC2 Consumers that receive a 'allow device' Command:
 * but cannot access the device specified in the device Target
     * MUST respond with status code 500
-    * SHOULD respond with 'cannot access device' in the status text
+    * SHOULD respond with "Cannot access device" in the status text

 #### 2.3.4.2 Allow file